Holding Responsible Parties Accountable for Medical Errors

 In times of emergency, it is important to be able to trust hospitals and surgical facilities to uphold an effective standard of care.
-Despite stringent regulations, the quality of care you receive in one hospital can be dramatically different than what is provided in another.
-Serious injuries and even death can result from hospital errors, and our Salt Lake City medical malpractice firm is determined to fight back against negligence on the part of health care professionals.
-Norm Younker spent the first phase of his career defending hospitals, but after a change of heart, he has dedicated his career to seeking justice for those who need it most: the patients and loved ones affected by hospital errors and malpractice.
-If you believe medical malpractice has caused you or your loved ones injury, contact us today to schedule a consultation.
+Serious injuries and even death can result from hospital errors, and our Utah medical malpractice firm of Younker Hyde Macfarlane is determined to fight back against negligence on the part of health care professionals.
+Norman J. Younker, Ashton J. Hyde, and John Macfarlane have dedicated their careers to seeking justice for those who need it most.

 Doctors and surgeons are not always to blame for negligent care.
 Some mishaps occur because of administrative error in hospital policies pertaining to staff hiring and training.
 Nurses and other hospital employees who act carelessly can commit some of the gravest mistakes.
 If there is a misunderstanding, or if they fail to correctly follow the doctor's orders, nurses can administer the wrong medication or the wrong combination of medications.
 They may also fail to give medication at all, or provide doctors and others with current and accurate patient information necessary for making important and life decisions.